 By visually outlining the content and flow of training materials, HR professionals can ensure that essential information is communicated effectively and that employees remain engaged throughout the learning process.

-This approach leads to a more comprehensive understanding of company policies, procedures, and culture, ultimately resulting in a more cohesive and productive workforce.
+This approach leads to a more comprehensive understanding of company policies, procedures, and culture, resulting in a more cohesive and productive workforce.

 5. Project Management and Planning